thomasboyt/thomasboyt.github.com/_posts/2014-10-06-chrome-message-workaround.md

 title: "Chrome extensions: Handling messaging from injected scripts"
 ---

-I spent my Saturday night, as I do many Saturday nights, screaming on Twitter about things being broken.

 I've been working on a Chrome extension, [coquette-inspect](https://github.com/thomasboyt/coquette-inspect), which adds a debugger for [coquette.js](http://coquette.maryrosecook.com/) games to the Chrome Dev Tools.
-Chrome has had dev tools extension support for a couple years now, and I've used several awesome extensions in the past, so I figured it'd be a well-documented field.
+Chrome has had dev tools extension support for a couple years now, and I've used several awesome extensions in the past (including [Ember Inspector](https://github.com/emberjs/ember-inspector) and [React Dev Tools](https://github.com/facebook/react-devtools)), so I figured it'd be a well-documented field.

 So, you can imagine my surprise when I found that a really common use case was not only poorly-documented in the Dev Tools extension docs, but not documented *anywhere*, as far as I can tell.